Health Care FSA – How Does It Work?

 Flexible Spending Debit Card

-The Health Care FSA debit card, administered through Benefit Strategies, pays for many eligible health care expenses at the point of sale using funds from an employee's health care FSA.
+The Health Care FSA debit card, administered through WEX pays for many eligible health care expenses at the point of sale using funds from an employee's health care FSA.
 That means less hassle and less paperwork.